 CM(LEGAL) - FACILITIES CONSTRUCTION

 Note: For information on procuring goods and services under Education Code Chapter 44, including the delegation of authority and pursuit of injunctions, see CF(LEGAL).
 For information on expenditures using federal funds, see CAAB.
-For information on providing notice to the Legislative Budget Board (LBB) regarding contracts exceeding $50,000, see GGC.
+For information on providing notice to the Legislative Budget Board (LBB) regarding contracts, see GGC.

 Education Code Chapter 44, Subchapter B, applies to junior college districts.
 Education Code 44.0311(a)